 Chemex comes in 1, 3, 6, 8, and 10 Cup Sizes.
 Chemex Measures a ‘cup’ by 5 US Fluid Ounces.
 So, an 8 Cup Chemex can produce a maximum of 40 oz coffee.
 The button will mark 20 oz of coffee.

 How do you make Chemex less bitter?

-Taste it, and if it’s a little too strong/bitter, add a splash of hot water.
-As previously said, I prefer my brewed coffee moderate, and this formula (essentially scaled down from a 700 gram water/40 gram coffee recipe) works for me.
+Taste it, and if it’s too strong/bitter, add a splash of hot water.
+As previously said, I prefer moderate brewed coffee, and this formula (essentially scaled down from a 700-gram water/40-gram coffee recipe) works for me.

 How long does a Chemex take?

 The brewing time should have been between 3.5 and 4.5 minutes.
 If the brew was too quick, try a finer grind or a slower pour velocity next time.
 Consider using a coarser grind or a faster pour rate if the brew is too slow.

 How do you get stains out of Chemex?

 Pour equal parts distilled white vinegar and warm water into the carafe and fill to the brim.
 (If the exterior of your Chemex requires a thorough cleaning, immerse it in the liquid using a washtub, bucket, or kitchen sink.)

 How do you use a Chemex without a filter?